 Today, the child evacuations are mostly remembered as being organised by the Swiss Red Cross.
 However, they were actually started in 1940 by a coalition of seventeen Swiss charities called the ‘Schweizerische Arbeitsgemeinschaft für kriegsgeschädigte Kinder’, or ‘Le cartel Suisse de secours aux enfants victimes de la guerre’.

-These evacuations were extremely popular among the public, and by November 1940, when the first evacuations from unoccupied France began, the number of families volunteering to host children actually outnumbered the children selected for evacuation.
+These charities organised thousands of Swiss families to voluntarily host children from western Europe, particularly from southern France.
+Funded chiefly by donations from Swiss citizens and organisations, these popular child evacuations became part of a recognised national effort to provide humanitarian assistance to Europe’s youngest suffering citizens. when the first evacuations from unoccupied France began, the number of families volunteering to host children actually outnumbered the children selected for evacuation.
 Thousands of families offered spots for French children; over 2,000 were offered in Geneva alone.
-By December 1941, the Swiss Coalition hosted more than 7,000 children in Switzerland, the majority of them French.

 But by 1942, the Swiss Coalition’s operations had become so large, so popular and so successful, that the Swiss government became worried.
 How would its neighbours view these evacuations, given Switzerland’s neutrality?
 Worried about appeasing both its Axis neighbours and the Allied governments, Swiss authorities decided to intervene in the evacuations.

 In January 1942, the Swiss government invited the Swiss Red Cross to take over the evacuations while simultaneously appointing a government liaison named Edouard de Haller to keep a watchful eye over the operations.
 However, the Swiss Red Cross carried a strong reputation, better infrastructure and even more resources.
 Evacuations now included Belgian and Serbian children who suffered under Nazi rule, and, for a brief moment, it seemed like everything was working.